 In the private sector, he served as partner and chief operating officer of Power Engineering Inc., one of the fastest growing electrical engineering firms in the Northwest.

-Evergreen serves approximately 4200 students from its main campus in Olympia, at a satellite site in Tacoma, and through a unique reservation-based program for Native American students at several locations around the Puget Sound.
+Evergreen serves more than 4300 students from its main campus in Olympia, at a satellite site in Tacoma, and through a unique reservation-based program for Native American students at six locations around the Puget Sound.

 Since opening its doors in 1971, the college has become a national leader in the development of interdisciplinary learning communities that combine and coordinate several academic subjects that are traditionally taught separately.
 Students at Evergreen report higher than average engagement on many benchmark measures of the National Survey of Student Engagement (NSSE), including level of academic challenge, active and collaborative learning, student-faculty interaction, enriching educational experiences, and supportive campus environment.
 Many colleges and universities across the country now model parts of their curricula on Evergreen's innovative approach to interdisciplinary study in the arts and sciences.